ujjawal-nirwan/Machine-Learning/README.md

 4. Spotify recomendation system: A model is build for recomendation sustem using logistic regression and GridSearchCV

-5. Text Analytics amd Model builing : <b> Warning <b/> Requires High end Laptop
+5. Text Analytics amd Model builing : <b> Warning </b> It Requires High end Laptop.
+Its a large dataset that's why not uploaded.
+A good project to understand all Process at once.